mimikgit/edgeSDK/docs/_docs/1.2.0/example-apps/how-to-run-edgesdk-example-app-on-ios.md

+---
+layout: docs
+title: How to run edgeSDK example app on iOS
+type: example apps
+order: 02
+---

 ## Objectives

-Use the example application for Android devices to understand how interactions between application, microservice, and edgeSDK work.
+Use the example application for iOS devices to understand how interactions between application, microservice, and edgeSDK work.

 ## Installation

-First download and install the [edgeSDK for Android](https://developers-dev.mimikdev.com/docs/1.2.0/installation/android.html) on to the mobile device you will test with
+First download and install the [edgeSDK for iOS](/docs/1.2.0/installation/ios.html) on to the mobile device you will test with

 On your computer use the command line to clone the edgeSDK project from GitHub somewhere accessible on your user home directory.
 This guide starts from the Downloads folder